RRM Explained: Answers and True Healing

 At the Pope Paul VI Institute (the center founded by Dr. Hilgers in Omaha, Nebraska), NaProTechnology has been applied for decades, and they report high aggregate success.
 According to the institute’s data, up to 80% of couples treated (especially those with diagnoses like PCOS or endometriosis) eventually achieve pregnancy using NaPro methods (Infertility).
 Even in more challenging infertility cases, average success rates around 50% or higher are claimed, which are quite competitive with standard infertility care (Infertility).

+These numbers are frequently cited by NaPro practitioners as evidence that a majority of couples can be helped without resorting to IVF.
+While some of these figures come from internal analyses, they are backed by the published studies mentioned and decades of clinical experience.
 Expert opinions often stress that NaProTechnology aligns medical practice with patient wellness.
 For instance, Dr. Paul A. Byrne (a NaPro surgeon) and others have commented that NaPro’s emphasis on normalizing the woman’s cycle and health leads to better outcomes not just in terms of pregnancy, but also in reducing miscarriages and improving gynecologic conditions like PMS or postpartum depression (since NaPro also manages hormonal issues holistically) (NaProTechnology Benefits and Applications for Modern Women - FACTS About Fertility) (NaProTechnology Benefits and Applications for Modern Women - FACTS About Fertility).

 Fertility specialists who have adopted NaPro techniques note that they are able to find and fix problems that standard protocols might overlook – as one patient testimony put it, NaPro doctors “found something my other fertility doctor missed for years” (NaProTECHNOLOGY - Information and Benefits).
 This kind of qualitative success has helped build a positive reputation for NaPro among patients seeking alternatives to IVF.